Customer Touchpoints And Journey Basics

 The journey for your consumer needs to be a positive experience.
 As a brand, the way each customer interacts with and experiences your business is paramount to your success.
 By understanding these customer preferences and actions, you have the insight to improve your brand’s perception.
 MYN Group has worked with many client brands to refine their customer journeys and touchpoints.
-Visit this page to see more of our work or keep reading to learn about customer touchpoints.

 Focusing on a product and customer service is a great start, but refined touchpoints, especially digital touchpoints, are crucial to how customers experience your brand.
 An inefficient touch point (an outdated website, an add to the wrong audience, etc) can drive customers away.
 Identifying weak points in your customer journey will help you improve your strategy and deliver a more positive experience.

 A customer touchpoint is an interaction between your business and a customer during the awareness, evaluation, and post-purchase stages of buying a product.
 A touchpoint can happen directly through marketing channels (such as a social media marketing campaign) or indirectly through personal interactions (such as a recommendation from a friend).

 Awareness touchpoints are when the customer first becomes aware of a brand or a service.
 This touchpoint can fall under a company website, conversation with friends/family, social media, events, customer reviews, emails from company, online advertisements, customer reviews, or chatbots.
 You can add new awareness touchpoints through marketing and advertising campaigns.

 Defining touchpoints lets you know when your customers are impressed with your brand and how they got in the mindset to buy.
 The evaluation phase usually falls under project emails, product demonstrations, phone calls, project catalogue, or retail stores.